Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 What is reactive abuse?

-Reactive abuse describes a situation where someone reacts intensely after repeated provocation, and then the other person uses that reaction as proof that they are the real problem.
-The term is used in survivor spaces, but it should be handled carefully.
+When someone reacts violently to repeated attacks, the other person uses that reaction as evidence that they are the real issue.
+This is known as reactive abuse.
+The phrase is used in survivor spaces; however, it needs to be used with caution.

-This does not mean harmful reactions are always justified.
-It means context matters.
+This does not imply that negative reactions are always acceptable.
+It implies that context is important.

 What are common toxic relationship phrases, and what do they mean?